-If I could change things, I would want to understand better the seriousness of my disease, and thus perhaps protect myself and those I left behind.
-That’s why I am making it my mission now to increase awareness and stimulate research relating to this silent killer: Sudden Unexplained Death from Epilepsy…SUDEP.
+If I could change things, I would want to better understand the seriousness of my disease, and to protect myself and the people I left behind.
+That’s why I’m making it my mission to increase awareness and stimulate further research about SUDEP.

 My dream, shared by my family and loved ones, is to raise funds to support research leading to the prevention of SUDEP, a cure for epilepsy, and an increase in the database of useful information.
 I hope you will support me in my mission by doing one or more of the following four ways to support Hope4SUDEP:

 1. Share my awareness campaign with 4 of your friends and relatives; ask them to share this information with 4 of their friends, and so on.

 2. Contribute financially to projects by clicking here; all amounts are greatly appreciated.

 3. Sponsor or plan an event to benefit Hope4SUDEP.
 Email firstname.lastname@example.org for more information.

 4. Learn more about Epilepsy and SUDEP and become an advocate.